 Last year, on a grey January evening, a taxi dropped me off at Pauly Saal, an impossibly hip restaurant in Berlin.
 It is housed inside a former Jewish girls’ school.
 The architecture has been painstakingly preserved, from the tiled floors and cement walls to the institutionally prescribed bathrooms, updated only by new stall doors and fancy towelettes.
 The restaurant is in the former gymnasium: a simple square room that has been transformed with green velvet banquettes, cutesy stuffed foxes, and an enormous red rocket above the open kitchen.
-The food is a modern take on traditional German dishes: hearty, delicious and expensive.
+The food is a modern take on traditional German dishes: hearty and delicious, but expensive.

 I walked slowly past the placards explaining the history of the building.
 It was designed in the late 19th century by a Jewish architect who died in the Theresienstadt ghetto.
 The Nazis closed the Jewish girls’ school in 1933, and the vast majority of the students met their ends in death camps in Poland.
 In 1996 it was finally returned to the Jewish Community of Berlin by the Claims Conference.
 The German Jewish Council rents it out to entrepreneurs.
 And so I find myself eating here.

 The existence of such a chic restaurant inside a former Jewish girls’ school made my father’s stomach turn.
 Born in 1935, he grew up in West Germany and was plagued his entire life with shame and horror at the crimes committed by his parents’ generation.
 He left West Germany for North America at the age of 28 and only ever returned for brief family visits.
 Like many young Germans in the aftermath of the Second World War, he felt suffocated by the guilt of a previous generation who never took responsibility for their actions during the Nazi period, and who refused to even discuss what had happened.
 Confronted with his own mother’s silence (his father had died during the war), my father faced a tormenting moral choice: be complicit in his mother’s silence or speak out against her.
 1